Get Your Family Dispute Case Packet — Private, Fast, Affordable

 In the quiet town of Lemoyne, Ohio, nestled in the 43441 zip code, the Cunningham family found themselves embroiled in a bitter dispute that tested not only their relationships but the limits of arbitration as a tool for resolution.

 It all began in early 2023 when siblings Jennifer and Mark Cunningham clashed over the distribution of their late father’s estate.
-Their father, Charles Cunningham, had passed away in late 2022, leaving behind a modest farm and a small but valuable antique collection valued at approximately $150,000.
+Their father, the claimant, had passed away in late 2022, leaving behind a modest farm and a small but valuable antique collection valued at approximately $150,000.
 While both siblings agreed on the will’s general directives, tensions mounted over assets not explicitly detailed — particularly an unexpected $50,000 cash stash found hidden in the farmhouse.

-When Jennifer, the elder sibling, claimed that the cash was meant as a gift to her by their father, Mark contested the claim, insisting that under Ohio probate law, it should be divided equally.
+the claimant, the elder sibling, claimed that the cash was meant as a gift to her by their father, Mark contested the claim, insisting that under Ohio probate law, it should be divided equally.
 Their relationship, already strained due to past disagreements, deteriorated rapidly, with family dinners turning to cold silences and pointed accusations.

 Jennifer presented a handwritten letter from her father suggesting the cash was intended for her to help start a small business, supported by bank deposit records indicating unusual withdrawals before his death.
 Mark countered with testimony from their mother and family friends, asserting the money was part of "loose cash" their father kept as an emergency fund, intended for both heirs.